GravityCY/CustomDurability/README.md

 ![Sample](https://i.imgur.com/EcObE6G.png)

-## Command
+## Commands
-A Command to set the durability, using the Item ID or a Tag
+A bunch of commands to help you set the durability of an item using its ID or Tag, or bulk setting by using wildcards
 - `/cd armorMultiplier <True or False>`
-  - _Whether to use the vanilla armor multipliers for armor_
+  - _whether to use the vanilla armor multipliers for armor_ (more on this below)
 - `/cd clear <Optional Item ID or Tag>`:
+  - _sets all configured items back to their default vanilla durabilities_
-  - _Without the optional argument, clears the whole config._
+  - _without the optional argument, clears all configured durabilities._
-  - _With the optional argument, clears that specified item or tag._
+  - _with the optional argument, clears that specified item or tag._
 - `/cd list`
-  - *lists all items, tags and their durabilities in your config*
+  - *lists all items, tags and their new durabilities.*

 - `/cd set item <Item ID or Tag> <Durability>`
   - *sets an item (or tag) to a durability*
 - `/cd set wildcard <String with Wildcards> <Durability>`
-  - *adds items using wildcards to a temporary context*
+  - *adds items using wildcards to a temporary context* (more on this below)

 - `/cd context list`